Quansight-Labs/ndindex/docs/slices.md

 go out of bounds.

 Negative indexing is, strictly speaking, a syntactic sugar only.
-Slicing/indexing from the end of the array can always be done in terms of the length of the array. `a[-x]` is the same as `a[len(a)-x]` (when using 0-based indexing), but the problem is that it is tedious to write `a` twice, and `a` may in fact be a larger expression, so writing `a[len(a)-x]` would require assigning it to a variable.
+Slicing/indexing from the end of a list can always be done in terms of the length of the list. `a[-x]` is the same as `a[len(a)-x]` (when using 0-based indexing), but the problem is that it is tedious to write `a` twice, and `a` may in fact be a larger expression, so writing `a[len(a)-x]` would require assigning it to a variable.
 It also becomes more complicated when `a` is a NumPy array and the slice appears as part of a larger multidimensional (tuple) index.
-However, I think it would be possible to introduce a special syntax to mean "reversed" or "from the end of the array" indexing, and leave negative numbers to simply extend beyond the left side of the array with clipping.
+However, I think it would be possible to introduce a special syntax to mean "reversed" or "from the end the list" indexing, and leave negative numbers to simply extend beyond the left side of a list with clipping.
 For example, in [Julia](https://julialang.org/), one can use `a[end]` to index the last element of an array (Julia also uses 1-based indexing).
 Since this is a moot point for Python---I don't expect Python's indexing semantics to change;